 Phases I and II of our campaign saw the completion of our assisted living cottage and two skilled-nursing cottages, along with the renovation of the convent and chapel.
 We added additional space for our postulants who spend six months at St. Martin’s caring for the Residents prior to entering the novitiate in New York.

-The first thing anyone entering the ‘new’ St. Martin’s Home will notice will be the central Main Street area, which will occupy the core area between the two first floor courtyards.
-Main Street will include areas for dining, a library and computer area, a hobby room and ample space for socialization.
-A new physical therapy area will include an exercise room for the more active Residents in addition to the traditional physical therapy modalities.
+Phase III included reconstructing our offices and our physical therapy area.
+The first thing visitors to St. Martin’s will see is the central Main Street which occupies the core area between the two first floor courtyards and includes spaces for dining, a library and computer area, a hobby room, a beauty salon and ample space for socialization.

-In order to assist the Little Sisters of the Poor continue their Mission of serving the needy elderly, please give to our Caring Today, Building Tomorrow campaign and help us realize our dreams for the future.
+There are not many opportunities we have in life to give to something that will last for many years to come and bring the elderly closer to God.
+Yet we have that opportunity to assist the Little Sisters of the Poor continue serving the needy elderly.
+Please give to our Caring Today, Building Tomorrow campaign and help us to realize our dream for the future.